ABOUT DR. ARIE

 THERAPY WITH ADULT CLIENTS

 I enjoy working with adults who struggle with anxiety and adults who are having challenges with building or maintaining meaningful relationships n their life.
-My approach will be tailored to the clients needs and goals in therapy.
-However, my communication style is curious, active and direct.
-We will both be engage in the process of exploring your strengths and identify goals we would move toward.
-I find that learning about your thoughts and feelings (and their origins) are crucial toward wanted change in the present.
+My approach will be tailored to the client's needs and goals in therapy.
+However, my communication style is curious, active, and direct.
+We will both be engaged in the process of exploring your strengths and identifying goals we would move toward.
+I find that learning about your thoughts and feelings (and their origins) is crucial toward wanted change in the present.

 AREAS OF FOCUS

-Children: with specialized training for children under age 5
+Children: with specialized training for working with children under age 5

 Adjustment to life transitions

 Our office has moved to Forest Office Park, Building F as of May 2019.
 There is all-day parking surrounding the building.
-Our building is ADA accessible and has elevators.
-Childcare is available in downtown Bellevue at Adventure Kids Playcare; mention our name for a discount.
+Our building is ADA-accessible and has elevators.

 Note that email is not confidential.
-Clinical information is best communicated via phone; however, due to a surge in referrals, our response time on email is much faster.
+Clinical information is best communicated via phone; however, due to a surge in referrals, our response time via email is much faster.

 You may reach me at email@example.com